Mitigating the Impact of Noisy Edges on Graph-Based Algorithms via Adversarial Robustness Evaluation: Preliminaries

 \subsection{Spectral clustering}

 Spectral clustering is one of the most representative and widely applied graph-based algorithms.
-It can often outperform traditional clustering algorithms, such as k-means algorithms\cite{von2007tutorial}, due to its ability to extract structural features of the dataset from the graph representation.
-There are three common spectral clustering algorithms used in practice, i.e., unnormalized spectral clustering, normalized spectral clustering according to Shi and Malik \cite{shi2000normalized}, and normalized spectral clustering according \cite{ng2001spectral}.
+It can often outperform traditional clustering algorithms, such as k-means algorithms, due to its ability to extract structural features of the dataset from the graph representation \cite{von2007tutorial}.
+There are three common spectral clustering algorithms used in practice, i.e., unnormalized spectral clustering \cite{von2007tutorial} and two normalized spectral clustering methods \cite{shi2000normalized,ng2001spectral}.
 These algorithms are quite similar, apart from using different graph Laplacians.
-Typical spectral clustering algorithms can be divided into three steps: 1) construct a similarity matrix according to the entire data set, 2) embed all data points into k-dimensional space using eigenvectors of k bottom nonzero eigenvalues of the graph Laplacian, and 3) perform k-means algorithm to partition the embedded data points into k clusters.
+As shown in Algorithm \ref{alg:sc}, typical spectral clustering algorithms can be divided into three steps: 1) construct a data graph according to the entire data set, 2) embed all data points into $k$-dimensional space using eigenvectors of $k$ bottom nonzero eigenvalues of the graph Laplacian, and 3) perform k-means algorithm to partition the embedded data points into $k$ clusters.